 The impairment percentages applied have been determined based on historical experience, then re-assessed with regard to current conditions and reasonable forecasts of future events and economic conditions.
-The additional analysis to consider future events and economic conditions which impact retail customers includes unemployment levels in Queensland, tariff changes and regulatory intervention, as well as internal process changes such as the increased use of debt collection agencies.
+The additional analysis to consider future events and economic conditions which impact retail customers includes unemployment levels in Queensland, tariff changes and regulatory intervention.